babel/babel/eslint/babel-eslint-parser/README.md

 ### Configuration

-`sourceType` can be set to `'module'`(default) or `'script'` if your code isn't using ECMAScript modules.
+- `sourceType` can be set to `'module'`(default) or `'script'` if your code isn't using ECMAScript modules.
-`allowImportExportEverywhere` can be set to true to allow import and export declarations to appear anywhere a statement is allowed if your build environment supports that.
-By default, import and export declarations can only appear at a program's top level.
+- `allowImportExportEverywhere` (default `false`) can be set to `true` to allow import and export declarations to appear anywhere a statement is allowed if your build environment supports that.
+Otherwise import and export declarations can only appear at a program's top level.
-`codeFrame` can be set to false to disable the code frame in the reporter.
+- `codeFrame` (default `true`) can be set to `false` to disable the code frame in the reporter.
 This is useful since some eslint formatters don't play well with it.

 **.eslintrc**